-Let’s face it: The appeal of a fireplace in action is pretty much timeless.
-Sure, most of us aren’t relying on one as our primary heat source anymore, but that hasn’t diminished the ancient spell cast by dancing flames and a toasty hearth.
-A fireplace remains a coveted addition to a home, whether for the utilitarian value, the aesthetic value, or—often enough—both.
+The appeal of a fireplace in action has endured for millennia.
+Although most of us aren't utilizing one as our main heat source anymore, the ancient spell cast by flickering flames and a toasty hearth hasn't been broken.
+Whether for practical or aesthetic reasons, or both, a fireplace is still desirable addition to a property.

-Just in case you don't want to read each fireplace style thoroughly (although you should), here are the links to the main fireplace options:
+In case you don't want to read each fireplace style thoroughly (although you should), here are the direct links to the different fireplace types: